 - Changes in the skin color of the penis

-A penile fracture occurs when you injure your penis and the tissues get damaged, which make your penis hard when you have an erection.
+A penile fracture occurs when you injure your penis and the tissues get damaged.
+Such damage makes your penis hard when you have an erection.
 The symptoms of the penile fracture include:

 - Intense pain